mayurdw/100-days-of-code/log.md

 **Today's Progress:** Missed

 ### Day 27: February 4th 2017

 **Today's Progress:** Did some Hackerrank Challenges

 ### Day 28: February 5th 2017

 **Today's Progress:** Continued FCC, on javascript algorithms

+### Day 29: February 6th 2017

+**Today's Progress:** Continued FC

+**Thoughts:** I got an idea for a small project that can include my type of excel files and I can easily integrate visual completions.
+I have to decide which app to use but I am inclined towards Py and Rb.
+Let's see